Ant-C-tech/kottans-frontend/README.md

 - One thing I intend to use in the future: This article operates with complex concepts that will take time to fully understand.

+#### Asynchronous versus deferred JavaScript.

+The technique of choosing between the "async" and "defer" attributes of the "script" tag is explained and argued in a cool and accessible way.

 [Back to contents](#front-end-course-contents)

 ---